njh/sonoff-ota-flash-cli/README.md

 * If you have more than one module, or auto-discovery isn't working you can use `-i` to specify the IP address of the module to flash
 * If you give it a filename, it will try and use that file from http://sonoff-ota.aelius.com/
-* If you give it a full URL, it will try use that but you must either create a `.sha256` file or provide the SHA256 sum using the `-s` command line options
+* If you give it a full URL, it will try to use that but you must either create a `.sha256` file or provide the SHA256 sum using the `-s` command-line options

 Example run